Public and private bills: United States

-Public bills are the most common type of law in the United States.

-The Constitution of the United States prohibits bills of attainder in both state and federal legislatures, meaning private laws cannot be used to punish any specific individual or organization.
-This does not prohibit private laws which are favorable to a person or corporation.
+Public bills are also the most common type of law made by the United States Congress and other (e.g. state) legislatures in the US.
+Notably, the Constitution of the United States prohibits bills of attainder in both state and federal legislatures, meaning private laws cannot be used to punish any specific individual or organization.
+This clause does not, however, prohibit private laws altogether.
+It leaves room for the introduction and passage of private bills which are favorable to persons or corporations.